Joanne Massiah

 Joanne Maureen Massiah is an Antiguan and Barbudan politician and former Cabinet Minister and Member of Parliament for All Saints East and St. Luke.
-Currently, she is the President of the Democratic National Alliance.
+She is the President of the Democratic National Alliance.

 Career and advocacy

 She worked as a Parliamentarian for 15 years from 2003 - 2018.
 She served as Minister in the Ministries of Agriculture, Lands, Marine Resources & Agro-Industry and of Legal Affairs respectively in the Government of Antigua & Barbuda from 2004 – 2014.

 She has held several leadership positions in non-governmental organizations in Antigua and Barbuda and is an Executive Director of the Caribbean Institute for Women in Leadership (CIWiL).
 She has two adult sons and regularly counsels young people.